lpuettmann/patterns-of-panic/README.md

 - `detrending`: Either no detrending or one of three methods (on the level of newspapers, before averaging).
 - `val`: The numerical indicator value.

 The baseline indicator takes "all" newspapers, has mood "negative" and uses detrending "none".
+For further explanations and for easier to use Excel files that only contain the baseline versions of the data, see [here](http://policyuncertainty.com/financial_stress.html).

 ## Use